I help queer leaders to ditch self-doubt and imposter feelings so that they can create powerful change in the world.

-My BA is in modern dance from Mills College; this is where I learned to be a lifelong artist, and also where I came out as SO queer, to myself and anyone else who would listen.
+My BA is in modern dance from Mills College; this is where I learned to be a lifelong artist and came out as SO queer to myself and anyone else who would listen.
 I earned my coaching credentials through iPEC, a rigorous training program accredited by the International Coaching Federation.
-I am also certified in a number of tools, including the Emotional Intelligence Inventory (EQ-i 2.0), the Korn Ferry Assessment of Leadership Potential, DiSC, and the Influence Style Indicator.
+I am also certified in several tools, including the Emotional Intelligence Inventory (EQ-i 2.0), the Korn Ferry Assessment of Leadership Potential, DiSC, and the Influence Style Indicator.

-A note on intersectional identity, which I believe is relevant in this work, as in all of life: I am a white, cisgender, currently able-bodied, queer femme.
+A note on intersectional identity, which I believe is relevant in this work, as in all of life: I am an antiracist, white, currently able-bodied, queer/genderqueer femme.
 I am college-educated and grew up middle-class.
-I believe that allyship is a practice, not a title or a thing that can be achieved.
-I take this practice seriously and will always believe you when you tell me about your experiences of oppression.
+I believe that allyship, accompliceship, and co-conspiratorship are a matter of practice, not titles.
+I take these practices seriously and will always believe you when you tell me about your experiences of oppression.